 We should consider that it’s not simply avocado on itself that is damaging our eco-system, but our high and unregulated demand on an all-year-around craving which didn’t encounter adequate, effective and protective policies at the production end.

-Sources: Danwatch, Water Footprint Network and WHO
+Sources: Danwatch, Water Footprint Network

 Photograph: Alejandro Duarte